pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Rabbit.md

 ### Rabbit development boards

-There are a number of evaluation and developement boards available.
+There are a number of evaluation and development boards available.
 If you need info, lookup www.rabbitsemiconductor.com